A common question podcasters ask is, “Do I need a podcast guest release form?”

 Podcast guest release forms are also referred to as talent release forms.

 As Legal Zoom says, “A talent release form is a simple legal document that is designed to prevent you from getting sued for the unauthorized use of someone’s image or voice… [it] should be signed before the start of production.”
 They went onto say, “A standard talent release form is a relatively short and simple document, and yet it’s critical to complete such a release for any recording of individuals that you do, so that issues do not arise later when your work is distributed.”

 While we have seen podcast guest release forms sent in emails and signed via services like HelloSign or PandaDoc, Gordon suggests going old school.
 He says this important form should be a physical piece of paper that is printed, signed, and returned to you by the guest.
 As he said, “That’s really the right way to do it.
 I think that signing a piece of paper still carries a lot of formality and importance.”

 Where Can You Get a Podcast Guest Release Form?

-As we mentioned previously though, we are not attorneys.
-Therefore, if you choose to create a custom podcast guest release form, it may be a good idea to have an attorney look over it just to ensure you aren’t missing anything.
+If you choose to create a custom podcast guest release form, it may be a good idea to have an attorney look over it to ensure you aren’t missing anything.